See reviews from:

 Black Beauty by Anna Sewell

 Tanglewood Tales by Nathaniel Hawthorne

 The Reluctant Dragon by Kenneth Grahame

 Recommended Grade: 5th or 6th and up.
 Level E reviews all eight parts of speech and all new material from the previous level.
 The pacing in Level E is a bit faster than in previous books.
+Level E covers types of clauses, sentence structures, diagramming complex and compound sentences, and more advanced punctuation.
 Composition includes progymnasmata style projects, descriptive writing through imitation, and beginning literary analysis.
 Level E includes two-level outlines, introductions, and conclusions.
-Writing projects include condensed, amplified, point of view, and slant narratives; and scientific and historical narrations as preparation for writing reports.
-Level E covers types of clauses, sentence structures, diagramming complex and compound sentences, and more advanced punctuation.
+Writing projects include condensed, amplified, point of view, and slant narratives as well as scientific and historical narrations as preparation for writing reports.
+The stories in Level E are Nasrudin stories, which are short, humorous stories from the Islamic tradition; these stories do not discuss Islamic beliefs.

 Literature in Level E:

 “The Ransom of Red Chief” by O. Henry

 “The Gift of the Magi” by O. Henry

 The Emerald City of Oz by L. Frank Baum